MHAST is now accepting referrals for the Peer Support Empowerment services under the HCBS umbrella.

 BH HCBS are available for Broome County residents 21 and over who are enrolled in a Medicaid Managed Care Health and Recovery Plan (HARP) and found eligible after assessement by their home health care manager.

-Contact Kim Taro, Director of Peer Services, Mental Health Association of the Southern Tier
+Contact Noah Cooper, Director of Peer Services, Mental Health Association of the Southern Tier